SloveniaEngineering/laguna-backend/CONTRIBUTING.md

 1. Run `scripts/test.sh` to run all tests.

+To delete test databases if tests failed use `scripts/dbdroptest.sh`.

 # Documentation

 Documentation is auto-generated on PR or push to `master`.
 It can be accessed via GitHub Pages at https://sloveniaengineering.github.io/laguna-backend.

+To generate and open local documentation run `scripts/doc.sh`.

 How to write doc comments in Rust: https://doc.rust-lang.org/rustdoc/how-to-write-documentation.html.